 How Clown Pants Saved My Lifestyles

-Last January, after a lifetime on the East Coast, my then-fiancée, Amanda, and I moved from The big apple to L. A. and right away fell in hapless portions.
+Last January, after a lifetime on the East Coast, my then-fiancée, Amanda, and I moved from the Big Apple to L. A. and right away fell into hapless portions.
 Our reasons for moving were sound.
-She’d been presented a good task out right here, and she or he becomes uninterested in winter.
+She’d been presented with a good task out right here, and they became uninterested in winter.
 We had been approximate to get married—I’d already pledged to observe her anywhere she went.
 Plus, I preferred the concept of trying something new.
-So I followed her to L. A..
-We rented a house at the aspect of a hill above Hollywood and leased matching motors with sequential license plates.
-She labored on a studio lot a short force away, and that I worked from home, wherein I wandered around our house and marveled at the thick silence that had settled in around our lives.
+So I followed her to L. A. We rented a house at the aspect of a hill above Hollywood and leased matching motors with sequential license plates.
+She labored on a studio lot a short force away, and I worked from home.
+I wandered around our house and marveled at the thick silence surrounding our lives.

 My Lifestyles